LettsE/iPlayer/README.md

 ## How do I cite iPlayer?
 Please cite any use of iPlayer by citing the originating publication: Elyse Letts, Damien Masson, Joyce Obeid.
-(2025) iPlayer: an open-source tool for time-windowed video annotation of human physical activity and behaviour. *medRxiv.* [https://doi.org/10.1101/2025.04.17.25326032 ](https://doi.org/10.1101/2025.04.17.25326032 )
+(2025) iPlayer: an open-source tool for time-windowed video annotation of human physical activity and behaviour. *Journal for the Measurement of Physical Behaviour.* [https://doi.org/10.1123/jmpb.2025-0040 ](https://doi.org/10.1123/jmpb.2025-0040 )

 ## How to run iPlayer from the code